 Refusal of a breath test

 If you do not want to take a breath test, you have the right to do so.
-However, this automatically carries a penalty as it is an offence.
+However, this automatically means a penalty as it is an offence.
 You face a fine of between 25,000 and 70,000 crowns, six penalty points and a driving ban of up to three years in administrative proceedings.

 False positive breath test